graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

 - config.yaml : SSF config file
 - whisper_ft_app.py : Main SSF APP implementation
 - whisper_ft_utils.py : Utility functions for whisper finetuning
-- ft_interface.py : Contains FineTuningInterface class, define an interface for fine-tuning server. can be reused for other fine-tuning project.
+- ft_interface.py : Contains the FineTuningInterface class, used to define an interface for a fine-tuning server.
+  This interface can be reused for other fine-tuning projects.

 # Licensing